stewartweiss/ossd_course_materials/day4.md

 --------------------------------------------------------------------------------

-### Friday, February 1 Open Source Ideas, Version Control, and Online Repositories
+### Tuesday, February 5 Repository Structure and a Git Activity

 |                               |        |
 |:---|:----|